 Estimating Capital Costs of PRT Technology: Taxi 2000 (also consider

 The following graph shows industry-accepted capital cost estimates for PRT systems under varying conditions and

 number of cabs per kilometer (multiply by 1.5 for cabs per mile).

-However, in the case of cost per cab, this graph may overestimate the cost.
+However, in the case of cost per cab, the graph above may overestimate the cost.
 Following is an explanation of why.

 # of PRT cabs to populate a mile of guideway -- and the cost.